 In January, Heidelberg University unrolled a flexible new online learning opportunity for teachers.
 Now, the School of Education has added another option to the program.
-After receiving approval from the Ohio Board of Regents, Heidelberg now is offering coursework for TESOL (Teachers of English to Speakers of Other Languages) certification.
+After receiving approval from the Ohio Department of Higher Education, Heidelberg now is offering coursework for TESOL (Teachers of English to Speakers of Other Languages) certification.

 The TESOL certification is being added to online classes that offer two other options for teachers: endorsement in K-12 reading and addition of grades 4 and 5 to a current Early Childhood Education pre-K through grade 3 teaching license, according to Dr. Robert Swanson, associate dean and director of the School of Education.